AlexBieg/LocationTagger/readme.md

 2. #### Augmented Reality
 The augmented reality screens overlays near by tags onto a camera preview.
-Any tags within a half mile will be shown when the user is lookin in their direction.
+Any tags within a half mile will be shown when the user is looking in their direction.
 Tags that are farther away appear smaller.
 The tabs at the bottom function the same as the maps and the floating plus button adds a new tag.

 3. #### List